SAP/component-operator-runtime/website/content/en/docs/concepts/types.md

 }
 ```

+In addition to `namespace`, `name`, `parameters`, generators can retrieve additional contextual information, such as a
+client for the deployment target by calling `utils.ClientFromContext()`, and related functions.

 Component controllers can of course implement their own generator.
 In many cases (for example if there exists a
 Helm chart or kustomization for the component), one of the [generators bundled with this repository](../../generators) can be used.